vsoch/hpsf-tac/proposals/flux/README.md

 *   **RFC Process:** Major architectural changes, protocol definitions, and API modifications must go through the [Flux RFC](https://flux-framework.readthedocs.io/projects/flux-rfc/en/latest/spec_1.html) process.
 *   **Pull Requests:** All code changes require review by at least one other maintainer.
-*   **Governance:** The Project Leadership and maintainers resolves conflicts that cannot be settled by consensus.
+*   **Governance:** The maintainers resolves conflicts that cannot be settled by consensus in their projects, and administrators serve that role at the organization level.

 ### 17. What is the maturity level of your project?

-The choice below reflects the small developer footprint of Flux, and not the impact or importance of the project.
-The maintainers need to adapt to membership in HPSF before committing to being an established member.

 [Established](https://github.com/hpsfoundation/tac?tab=readme-ov-file#established)